d-a-v/gputainer/README.md

     The only tested setup so far was to enable the three insecure questions:

         - if they are enabled: stop gdm / lightdm
+        - run `/opt/VirtualGL/bin/vglserver_config`
         - select option 1
-        - answer yes
-        - answer yes
-        - answer yes
+        - answer yes / no / no / no / X  (insecure, testing)
-        - exit
-        - if required, restart gdm / lightdm.
+        - restart gdm / lightdm.

 - Configure Apptainer users by updating `/etc/subuid` and `/etc/subgid`